votemike/todo/README.md

 * To remove an item, click the red "X" to the right of it.
 * Keep adding and removing items to your heart's content.
 After the first time you've loaded the page, it even works offline.

+#### Importing from Jira
+* When viewing your list of issues in Jira, export them as a CSV.
+Be sure to include the "Issue Key" and "Summary" fields
+* Click "Import from Jira CSV"
+* Click "Choose file" and choose your file
+* One by one, each item will be entered in to the app, choose the effort and impact, then the next item will appear

 ### Troubleshooting
 * **The "Prioritise" button isn't showing**: The "Prioritise" button only shows when your list is not in priority order.
 * **When exporting the graph, there are no labels**: Click "Show Settings", then "Show Labels", then "Save".
 Then try exporting again.